Public data release of the FIRE-2 cosmological zoom-in simulations of galaxy formation: FIRE-2 suites of simulations

 \subsection{Core suite to $z = 0$}

 Table~\ref{tab:core} lists the \textit{Core} suite of FIRE-2 simulations run to $z\!=\!0$, including the properties of each primary halo/galaxy at $z\!=\!0$.
-We release full snapshots at $z\!=\!0$, 1, 2, 3, 4.
+We release 39 full snapshots across $z\!=\!0-10$.
+Specifically, we release 19 snapshots across $z\!=\!1-10$ spaced every $\Delta z\!=\!0.5$, 9 snapshots across $z\!=\!0.1-1$ spaced every $\Delta z\!=\!0.1$, and 11 snapshots spaced every $\Delta t \approx 2.2 \Myr$ just prior to and including $z\!=\!0$.
 Table~\ref{tab:core} also lists the published article that introduced each simulation at the stated resolution.
 We request anyone who uses a given simulation to cite its relevant publication.

-Except for the last set, we name the simulations according to the (log) mass of the primary halo at $z\!=\!0$ (the letter in the name is arbitrary).
+Except for the last set, we name the simulations according to the (log) mass of the primary host halo at $z\!=\!0$ (the letter in the name is arbitrary).
 We selected these halos at $z\!=\!0$ based on their dark-matter halo mass, and an additional isolation criterion of having no neighboring halos of similar mass (typically $\gtrsim 30\%$) within at least (typically) $\approx 5 \, \Rthm$, motivated purely by limiting computational cost.
-(As \citealt{Onorbe2014} showed, using dark-matter-only simulations, the Lagrangian size of the initial conditions of a halo does not bias its properties at $z\!=\!0$.)

-The bottom 2 sets in Table~\ref{tab:core} represent our suite of Milky Way/M31-mass galaxies.
+The bottom 2 sets in Table~\ref{tab:core} represent our suite of \ac{MW}/M31-mass galaxies.
 Simulations named m12* (except m12z) we generated as part of the \textit{Latte} suite \citep[introduced in][]{Wetzel2016} of halos with $\Mthm(z\!=\!0) = 1\!-\!2 \times 10^{12} \Msun$.
 We reemphasize that their selection was agnostic to any halo properties beyond mass, including formation history, concentration, spin, or satellite/subhalo population. m12z is similar, although at slightly lower mass and better resolution.
-Simulations in the last set are part of the ``ELVIS on FIRE" suite of Local Group-like \ac{MW}+M31-mass pairs (Romeo \& Juliet, Thelma \& Louise, Romulus \& Remus).
+Simulations in the last set are part of the \textit{ELVIS on FIRE} suite of \ac{LG}-like \ac{MW}+M31-mass pairs (Romeo \& Juliet, Thelma \& Louise, Romulus \& Remus).
 Their selection at $z\!=\!0$ is \citep{GarrisonKimmel2019a}: (1) two neighboring halos, each with a mass $\Mthm\!=\!1\!-\!3 \times 10^{12} \Msun$, (2) total pair mass of $\Mthm\!=\!2\!-\!5 \times 10^{12} \Msun$, (3) halo center separation of $600 - 1000 \kpc$, (4) relative halo radial velocity $v_{\rm rad} < 0 \kms$, and (5) no other massive halo within 2.8 Mpc of either host center.
 These criteria do not constrain the larger-scale environment around these halos.